Kitten

 A kitten is a juvenile cat.
-After being born, kittens display primary altriciality and are totally dependent on their mothers for survival.
+After being born, kittens display primary altriciality and are fully dependent on their mothers for survival.
 They normally do not open their eyes for seven to ten days.
-After about two weeks, kittens develop quickly and begin to explore the world outside their nest.
+After about two weeks, kittens develop quickly and begin to explore the world beyond their nest.
 After a further three to four weeks, they begin to eat solid food and grow baby teeth.
 Domestic kittens are highly social animals and usually enjoy human companionship.

 Etymology

 The word "kitten" derives from the Middle English word kitoun, which in turn came from the Old French chitoun or cheton.
-Juvenile big cats are called "cubs" rather than kittens; either term (but usually more commonly "kitten") may be used for the young of smaller wild felids, such as ocelots, caracals, and lynxes.
+Juvenile big cats are called "cubs" rather than kittens.
+For the young of smaller wild felids, such as ocelots, caracals, and lynxes, either term may be used, though "kitten" is more common.